top of page

 How is our digestive system supposed to deal with sugar?

 When we eat, we need to digest the food, to put it in a usable form.
-When it comes to simple sugars--like candy bars, donuts, ice cream, cookies, and sugary drinks--the sugar enters our body in a simple form,
+When it comes to simple sugars--like candy bars, donuts, ice cream, cookies, and sugary drinks--the sugar enters our body in a simple form, like sucrose or fructose--a molecule of just one or two of those six-sided sugar rings discussed above.

 These simple sugars are the simplest forms of carbohydrates, and it takes very little effort for our bodies to convert simple sugars like these into glucose, so they are absorbed extremely quickly into our blood stream.
 So when you eat or drink these super-sweet foods, your blood sugar goes up very quickly.
 That's not good for diabetes.